Home | Customer Service | Site Map | Surname Search | How To Buy

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Moggs, Muggs, Muckford, Muckeford, Muckeforde, Muckforde, Moggeford, Mucksford, Mucksworth, Mucksworthy, Mugford, Mugglesworth, Mogford, Mogworthy, Mogsworthy and many more.

-More information is included under the topic Early Maggs Notables in all our PDF Extended History products.
+More information is included under the topic Early Maggs Notables in all our PDF Extended History products and printed products wherever possible.

 Many English families emigrated to North American colonies in order to escape the political chaos in Britain at this time.
 Unfortunately, many English families made the trip to the New World under extremely harsh conditions.
 Overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the stormy Atlantic.
 Despite these hardships, many of the families prospered and went on to make invaluable contributions to the development of the cultures of the United States and Canada.
 Early North American immigration records have revealed a number of people bearing the name Maggs or a variant listed above:

-Maggs Settlers in the United States in the 19th Century
+Maggs Settlers in United States in the 19th Century

-• William Maggs, who arrived in Washington County, Pa in 1854
+• William Maggs, who arrived in Washington County, Pennsylvania in 1854 1

-• James Maggs, who arrived in Washington County, Pa in 1858
+• James Maggs, who arrived in Washington County, Pennsylvania in 1858 1

 • Donald James Maggs (b.
 1961), American former football guard in the NFL